 Student Study Area

-An area adjacent to the Weather Center on the second floor of Kallay-Christopher Hall provides a welcoming environment for students, featuring a wall-sized map of the world and a mobile VisBox wall-sized monitor for dynamic display of weather maps.
+An area adjacent to the Weather Center on the second floor of Kallay-Christopher Hall provides a welcoming environment for students, featuring a wall-sized map of the world, a white board for study review and a mobile VisBox wall-sized monitor for dynamic display of weather maps.

 Lobby Study Area

 The first floor lobby of Kallay-Christopher Hall provides a pleasant meeting and study space for students and visitors, with café tables for a quick lunch or study space, comfortable chairs and couch for a group discussion area, and real-time weather and model data updated on five wall-mounted monitors.
 Around the corner at the northeast entrance, a GeoChron tracks the global daylight coverage through the year.